Murder of Ruth Pelke: Sentencing and fallout

+The prosecution initially sought death sentences for all four defendants, but later reversed course and only sought death sentences for Cooper and Corder.
+Thomas, who was present but did not participate in the murder, was convicted of felony murder at trial and sentenced to 35 years in prison.
+After agreeing to testify against her codefendants, Beverly, who had waited outside as a lookout, pleaded guilty to robbery and received a 25-year sentence.
+In a bid for leniency, Corder and Cooper both pleaded guilty at the advice of their public defenders.
+Corder received a 60-year sentence after the court found that she had been under the extreme domination of Cooper.

-Cooper's public defender advised her to plead guilty.
-At sentencing, Lake County prosecutor James McNew portrayed Cooper as a social misfit with no hope of rehabilitation and asked for the death penalty.
+At sentencing, Lake County deputy prosecutor James McNew portrayed Cooper as a social misfit with no hope of rehabilitation and asked for the death penalty.
 The defense presented evidence that Cooper was a chronic runaway who had been physically abused and forced to watch the rape of her mother and violent assaults by her father.
 The defense stated that Cooper's mother had once attempted to kill her.
 Cooper was found guilty, and Judge James Kimbrough imposed the death penalty.

 Cooper was sent to Death Row at Indiana Women's Prison in Indianapolis.
 Her case was taken up by attorney Monica Foster, who organized a campaign which presented an appeal signed by two million people to the Indiana Supreme Court.
 Pope John Paul II made a personal appeal to Indiana Governor Robert Orr in September 1987.
 A separate appeal to the United Nations received one million signatures.

-Cooper's case was profiled on 60 Minutes and various European television programs.
+Cooper's case was profiled on 60 Minutes.
 She was front-page news in her hometown of Gary, including a scandal where it was found that several prison guards had sex with her in her cell, and pregnancy tests were performed, which came back negative.
 Judge Kimbrough died, and the appeals process was slowed as a replacement was chosen.
 In 1987, the Indiana legislature passed a bill raising the minimum age for a defendant in a death penalty case from 10 years old to 16 years old.
 Although the change was a reaction to Cooper's case, the legislature made it clear that the change did not affect Cooper's death sentence.
 In 1988, a Supreme Court decision, Thompson v.
 Oklahoma, barred the death penalty for defendants under the age of 16 at the time of the crime.
 The Indiana Supreme Court considered both of these developments, and the court heard arguments and reduced Cooper's sentence to life imprisonment on July 3, 1989.

 A New York Times editorial that month called the court's decision "brave" and said that the law on which her death sentence was based was "medieval" as it allowed the execution of children as young as 10.